MetaMask/metamask-docs/snaps/reference/snaps-api.md

 Gets the locked status of the Snaps client.

-It is useful to find out if MetaMask is locked in the following situations:
+It is useful to check if MetaMask is locked in the following situations:

-- When running background operations that require MetaMask to be unlocked, for example [accessing encrypted state](#snap_managestate).
+- When running background operations that require MetaMask to be unlocked, for example, [accessing encrypted state](#snap_managestate).
 If MetaMask is locked, the user gets a popup asking them to enter their password, which might be unexpected or confusing.
-- When [popping up a dialog](#snap_dialog).
+- When [displaying a dialog](#snap_dialog).
 Dialogs do not work when MetaMask is locked.

 ### Returns